Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: THz-absorption induced attractive-repulsive polaron conversion

 Following experimental setting of Ref.~\cite{venanzi2024ultrafast} let us consider excitons in the presence of the Fermi sea in Mo-based TMDC MLs.
 In such systems, only the intervalley trion, where an exciton in the $K^+$ or $K^-$ valley is bound to a resident charge carrier in the opposite ($K^-$ or $K^+$) valley, is relevant.
 It is because of the Pauli principle, which makes the intravalley trion with two electrons with the same spin components unstable~\cite{Courtade:2017a}.
 Thus, following Refs.~\cite{suris:correlation,Schmidt:2018aa,Glazov:2020wf,PhysRevB.95.035417} we consider a simple Hamiltonian

-that describes exciton interaction with resident electrons of the opposite valley, e.g., exciton in $K^+$ with electrons in $K^-$ and treats excitons as rigid particles.
-Here $a^{\dagger}_{\bm k}, a_{\bm k}$ are the creation and annihilation operators of electrons, $b^{\dagger}_{\bm k}, b_{\bm k}$ are the same operators for excitons, $\varepsilon_{\bm k} = \hbar^2k^2/2M_e$ and $\varepsilon^{X}_{\bm k} = \hbar^2k^2/2M_X$ are kinetic energies of electrons and excitons, with their effective masses $M_e$ and $M_X$, respectively.
+that describes exciton interaction with resident electrons of the opposite valley, e.g., exciton in $K^+$ with electrons in $K^-$ and treats excitons as rigid particles, without considering their internal structure.
+Here $a^{\dagger}_{\bm k}, a_{\bm k}$ are the creation and annihilation operators of electrons in $K^-$ valley with $\bm k$ being the wavevector reckoned from the $K^-$ point, $b^{\dagger}_{\bm k}, b_{\bm k}$ are the same operators for excitons in the $K^+$ valley, $\varepsilon_{\bm k} = \hbar^2k^2/(2M_e)$ and $\varepsilon^{X}_{\bm k} = \hbar^2k^2/(2M_X)$ are kinetic energies of electrons and excitons, with their effective masses $M_e$ and $M_X$, respectively.
 The parameter $V < 0$ describes the attractive exciton-electron interaction.
-We assume that $V$ is independent of the transferred momentum, which corresponds to the $\delta$-function approximation for the exciton-electron interaction potential; see Ref.~\cite{2019arXiv191204873F} for more sophisticated forms of exciton-electron interaction.
+We assume that $V$ is independent of the transferred momentum, which corresponds to the $\delta$-function approximation for the exciton-electron interaction potential in the real space which is known to be a reasonable approximation of the main, exchange interaction induced contribution to the exciton-electron binding~\cite{suris:correlation}; see Ref.~\cite{2019arXiv191204873F} for more sophisticated forms of exciton-electron interaction.
 The interaction of the $K^-$ exciton with $K^+$ electrons is described by the same Hamiltonian.
-The Hamiltonian~\eqref{Ham} can also be used to describe the interaction of excitons with resident holes in the case of $p$-doped MLs.
+The Hamiltonian~\eqref{Ham} can also be used to describe the interaction of excitons with resident holes in the case of $p$-doped MLs both in W- and Mo-based structures.
+Note that the Hamiltonian~\eqref{Ham} leads to the high-energy ``ultraviolet'' divergencies.
+In this work we treat it in a standard way by cutting the momentum integrals at the energies corresponding to the exciton binding energy and expressing the results via the trion binding energy, see Appendix~\ref{app:details} and Refs. ~\cite{suris:correlation,Glazov:2020wf}, we also refer to Ref.~\cite{bruun} for detailed discussion of more advanced approaches.

 The interaction of electrons with an electromagnetic field in the electric-dipole approximation is described by the standard perturbation Hamiltonian~\cite{ivchenko2005optical}:

 where $\hat{\bm p}$ is the electron quasi-momentum operator, $\hat{\bm p}/M_e$ is the intraband velocity operator of the electron, and the vector potential $\bm A$ of the electromagnetic field is assumed to be coordinate-independent in line with the dipole approximation.
 The second equality in Eq.~\eqref{Hle} corresponds to the second quantization representation.
 We assume that the electromagnetic field is classical and monochromatic; $\bm A(t) = \bm A_0 \exp{(-\mathrm i \omega t)} +{\rm c.c.}$, the frequency $\omega$ is in the THz range.